 India has good intentions.
 India has ambitious plans to deploy new wind and solar.
-However, it's also building new coal plants.
-The 3% fall in coal generation in 2019 was a good sign, but it's likely a one-off for now.
-Coal generation needs to be falling every year.
-Wind and solar generation grew at 13% in 2019, but from India's low base that's not fast enough - wind and solar generation must quadruple by 2025 to reach the IEA SDS.
+However, it's also building year.
+Wind and solar generation grew base that's not fast enough - wind and 2025 to reach the IEA SDS.
 This requires compound growth rate of 24%.